firsttris/firsttris/README.md

 With a decade of enterprise experience and deep developer tooling knowledge, I make your codebase an asset, not a liability.

 How I can support your team:
-- **Architecture & Strategic Consulting**: expert feedback on system design and scaling Node.js/TypeScript ecosystems.
+- **Architecture & Strategic Consulting**: expert feedback on system design and scaling modern software ecosystems.
 - **Modernization & Refactoring**: migrate legacy codebases to modern, clean, testable, high-performance stacks.
 - **Developer Experience (DevEx) & Tooling**: build testing and automation infrastructure based on my experience with 2M+ users.
 I help teams build resilient systems and scale developer velocity.